cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-absinthe.md

 ---
 lang: en_US
-title: Installing P0sixspwn
+title: Installing Absinthe
-description: Guide to installing P0sixspwn
+description: Guide to installing Absinthe
-permalink: /installing-p0sixspwn
+permalink: /installing-absinthe
 redirect_from:
-  - /installing-posixpwn
-  - /p0sixpwn
-  - /posixpwn
-  - /p0
+    - /absinthe
 discordNoticeText: For support in English, ask for help on the r/LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).
 pkgman: cydia
-extra_contributors:
-  - TheHacker894
-  - Midnight145
 ---

-P0sixspwn is capable of jailbreaking every iOS device on firmware version 6.1.3 up to 6.1.6
+Absinthe is capable of jailbreaking every iOS device on firmware version 5.1.1 and A5 devices (iPhone 4S, iPad 2) on firmware versions 5.0 and 5.0.1

-P0sixspwn is an [untethered](/types-of-jailbreak/#untethered-jailbreaks) jailbreak meaning that it survives a reboot and can cause a permanent bootloop if something goes wrong.
+Absinthe is an [untethered](/types-of-jailbreak/#untethered-jailbreaks) jailbreak meaning that it survives a reboot and can cause a permanent bootloop if something goes wrong.
 If you encounter a bootloop, restore your device via iTunes, Finder (macOS Catalina and newer) or FutureRestore

 ## Downloads

 - Computer running macOS 10.12.X or older or Windows XP or newer.
 Wine will not work.
-- The latest version of [P0sixspwn](https://ih8sn0w.com/p0sixspwn.html)
+- The latest version of [Absinthe](https://web.archive.org/web/20131024115207/http://greenpois0n.com/downloads/)
 - iTunes version 11.1.5 if on Windows.
 [64-bit](https://secure-appldnld.apple.com/iTunes11/031-3482.20140225.kdX8s/iTunes64Setup.exe), [32-bit](https://secure-appldnld.apple.com/iTunes11/031-3481.20140225.SdYYY/iTunesSetup.exe)

 ## Installing the application

-1. Unzip P0sixspwn
+1. Unzip Absinthe
-1. Run P0sixspwn
+1. Run Absinthe
     - Right click and click `Open` on macOS
-    - Run P0sixspwn as Administrator on Windows.
-You'll need to run it in Compatibility Mode on for Windows 7 if you're on Windows 10 or later.)
+    - On Windows, Absinthe will extract itself to a folder wherever you ran the executable.
+Open that folder and run "absinthe.exe".
 1. Connect your iOS Device over to USB to your computer
     - Make sure your computer is trusted and allowed to view the contents of your device
-1. Click `Jailbreak` on P0sixspwn
+1. Click `Jailbreak` on Absinthe
     - Jailbreaking may take a while, please be patient and do not let your computer go to sleep mode.

 ::: tip